Slay the Princess: Plot

 An unnamed hero appears in a forest and is instructed by an off-screen narrator (Jonathan Sims) to slay the princess imprisoned within the basement of the cabin in the forest, who he claims will end the world if she escapes.
 From there, the Hero can make several decisions, including following the instructions, attempting to save the Princess (Nichole Goodnight), or even refusing to enter the cabin altogether.
 If the Hero successfully slays the Princess as directed, he leaves the basement to discover the outside world has vanished, which the Narrator claims is his reward.
 If the Hero refuses to commit suicide, he spends eternity alone in the cabin and the game ends.
-Any deviation from this course of action inevitably results in his death.
+Any deviation from this course of action inevitably results in his death, and simultaneously if the hero follows directions he still inevitably dies.

 After dying, the Hero awakens back in the woods in a parallel world, and is once more ordered to slay the Princess.
 The Hero and the Princess share a continued existence from the past universe and remember their previous interactions, while the Princess's appearance and demeanor have shifted depending on the last encounter.
 The new universe's Narrator is dismayed but unsurprised to learn of the Hero's previous death.
 After further actions from the Hero, the world devolves into an empty void called the Long Quiet (the same void seen in the "Good Ending") and the Princess's current form is absorbed by an amalgam entity later identified as the Shifting Mound.
 The Shifting Mound explains that the Hero is the only being in the world that she knows, but other worlds exist that she hopes to escape to.
 She instructs the Hero to bring her more "Princess" forms for her to absorb, so that she may gain new perspectives and become whole.

 The Shifting Mound erases the Hero's memory and sends him back to the beginning of the loops.
 Despite having no knowledge of previous loops, he is unable to repeat his actions in past iterations exactly, resulting in varied Princess forms after each reset, which he can alternatively help or harm.
 Every "second" world contains a mirror in the cabin that the Narrator denies knowledge of, which disappears when the Hero attempts to touch it.
 Additionally, the Hero is accompanied by various internal Voices separate from the Narrator who each provide conflicting advice.
 The Hero returns to the Long Quiet and the Shifting Mound multiple times, each time briefly regaining his memories.